AzugBe/azugbe.github.io/_pages/code-of-conduct.md

 permalink: /code-of-conduct
 ---

 All attendees, speakers, sponsors and volunteers at our user group events and conferences are required to agree with the following code of conduct.
-Organisers will enforce this code throughout the event.
+AZUG will enforce this code throughout user group events and conferences.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 ## The Quick Version